andrealaw/andrealaw.github.io/practice/C/README.md

 ## Projects
 - **fifteen**: Implement Game of Fifteen (generalized to d x d)
 - **find**: Prompt user for as many as MAX values until EOF is reached, then proceed to search that "haystack" of values for given needle

+## Source of practice
+- CS50 by Harvard University @ edX